ddprrt/ddprrt.github.io/_posts/2020-02-03-typescript-hasownproperty.md

 This is a type-safety check in JavaScript, and TypeScript benefits from that.
 However, there are some cases where TypeScript *at the time of this writing* needs a little bit more assistance from us.

 Let's assume you have a JavaScript object where you don't know if a certain property exists.
+The object might be `any` or `unknown`.
 In JavaScript, you would check for properties like that:

 ```javascript
 if(typeof obj === 'object' && 'prop' in obj) {